Nine out of ten people dream of writing a book.

 You are one of the few with the time and means and intellect to produce a book that benefits others, your family and community, and with a little luck, everyone on the planet.

-You look forward to spending some of your time and money producing a high-quality life lessons book, a book you wish you'd read twenty or thirty years ago, and the exact book the world needs today.
+You look forward to spending some of your time and resources producing a high-quality life lessons book, a book you wish you'd read twenty or thirty years ago, and the exact book the world needs today.

 Here's my one bit of advice: